 In a recent blog post at Click Documents, B2B marketing strategist Ardath Albee points out, “In B2B, it’s not about shock value or hilarity (although humour can help), it’s about connecting with the right people with valuable content that motivates them to take action. “

-In the same post (which can be read in full here), B2B marketer Adam Needle expands on this view: “The key to successful viral B2B marketing is more than just putting something catchy out there.
+In the same post, B2B marketer Adam Needle expands on this view: “The key to successful viral B2B marketing is more than just putting something catchy out there.
 It’s thinking about how you can leverage the groundswell – garnering attention in viral/social channels but then linking this engagement back to more traditional nurturing channels.”

 This latter point is very important.
 While in many B2C campaigns the goal of viral marketing is to simply get the content seen and increase brand awareness, a successful B2B campaign should be much more targeted and lead to a measurable outcome.
 For example, it should be accompanied by a call to action to contact your sales team, or sign up for your email newsletter.